The Burden of Proof In Personal Injury Cases: What You Need To Know

 The Defendant’s Financial Resources

-A court must consider the defendant’s financial resources when awarding punitive damages to ensure that the award is proportionate and will serve as a deterrent.
+A court will consider the defendant’s financial resources when awarding punitive damages to ensure that the award is proportionate and will serve as a deterrent.

 The Nature Of The Conduct The Defendant Committed